-Medium-chain acyl-CoA dehydrogenase (MCAD) deficiency is an inherited disorder that prevents your body from breaking down certain fats and converting them into energy.
-As a result, the level of sugar in your blood can drop dangerously low (hypoglycemia).
+Medium-chain acyl-coenzyme A dehydrogenase (MCAD) deficiency is an inherited disorder that prevents your body from breaking down certain fats and turning them into energy.
+Your metabolism involves the processes your body uses to produce energy.
+MCAD deficiency can cause problems with your metabolism.

 MCAD deficiency is present from birth and is a lifelong condition.
-In the U.S., all states test for MCAD deficiency at birth as part of newborn screening.
+In the United States, all states test for MCAD deficiency at birth as part of newborn screening.
+Many other countries also provide routine newborn screening for MCAD deficiency.
 If MCAD deficiency is diagnosed and treated early, the disorder can be well managed through diet and lifestyle.

-- Low blood sugar (hypoglycemia)
+- Low blood sugar.

-- Going too long without eating or by fasting
+- Going too long without eating.

 When to see a doctor

-- Liver problems
+- Liver problems.

-- Brain damage
+- Brain damage.

-- Sudden death
+- Sudden death.

 MCAD deficiency is diagnosed through newborn screening followed by genetic testing.